Skip to content

 In Interface Builder, the Dynamic Type option to automatically adjust fonts applies only to text styles or scaled fonts returned by UIFontMetrics.
 It has no effect on custom fonts set in Interface Builder.

-From Apple’s Developer Documentation.
+Apple's Developer Documentation

 Notice how we didn’t set a custom font on the label but instead relied on the system font.
 There isn‘t much that is required to support the built-in system scaling.